Imperial Orcs military concerns

 Overview

-At present there are two large Imperial Orc armies, each roughly fifty percent larger than a standard Imperial army.
-Plans have been mooted a few times for splitting the forces to create three armies, but the two armies were created when the orcs joined the Empire and have a long and noted history that few orcs are willing to give up - most take great pride in their army's achievements.
+At present there are three Imperial Orc armies; two of them roughly fifty percent larger than a standard Imperial army.
+Plans have been mooted a few times for splitting the Winter Sun and the Summer Storm to try create three armies, but the two armies were created when the orcs joined the Empire and have a long and noted history that few orcs are willing to give up - most take great pride in their army's achievements.
 Imperial Orcs are also aware that much of their political unity arises from the tight-knit nature of the armies and the legions attached to them and they are keen to prevent their loyalties being divided amongst too many armies and generals.
-Ultimately though the biggest consideration has simply been the practical costs involved in reforming the orc armies - the costs involved, the loss of efficiency as the armies are reorganized and the time in barracks required to complete the change.
+Ultimately though the biggest consideration has simply been the practical costs involved in reforming the orc armies - the costs involved, the loss of efficiency as the armies are reorganized, and the time in barracks required to complete the change.

 Imperial Armies

-The Imperial Orcs field two large Imperial armies, the Summer Storm and the Winter Sun.
-Although Imperial Orcs are increasingly putting down roots in Skarsind, the armies remain an important source of identity and a reminder of their peoples' history.
+The Imperial Orcs field three Imperial armies; the Winter Sun, the Summer Storm, and the Autumn Hammers.
+Although Imperial Orcs are increasingly putting down roots in Skarsind, the armies remain an important source of identity and a reminder of their people's history.
 Founded in the aftermath of the revolt, membership of the armies was initially influenced by considerations of geography.
-Today, however, the third generation of orcs attach themselves to the army with which they feel the greater philosophical attraction rather than basing their decision on which army their grandparents' legion belonged to.
+Today, however, the third generation of orcs attach themselves to the army with which they feel the greater philosophical attraction, rather than basing their decision on which army their grandparents' legion belonged to.

 Orcs do not generally wear a uniform symbol of the army they belong to, but some may add a white sun or a red lightning bolt.
 Since each army is made up of many different legions it has become common to refer to the armies collectively as "the legions" and in recent times Imperial Orcs at Anvil have taken to describe the Winter Sun and Summer Storm as the First and Second Legion respectively.